Everyone knows that some items are completely prohibited on planes and in luggage, like flammables and explosives.

-Your primary goal is to safely pack your knives so that when the TSA inspectors screen them, they don’t have to open your bag to see if the blade is safely secured.
-If your bag is checked and the knife is packed unsafely, your knife will get confiscated.
-(Possibly even a lawsuit: “I was just doing my job when suddenly I cut myself upon an open blade”)
+Your goal is to safely secure your knives so that when the TSA inspectors screen them, they don’t have to open your bag to double-check.
+If your bag is checked and the knife is packed unsafely, your knife could get confiscated, or you could get sued if the security agent accidentally gets injured.

-- Some people pack their knives in a safe metal or wooden container, locked with a TSA friendly lock;
+- Some people pack their knives in a metal/wooden container, locked with a TSA-friendly lock;

-- If you don’t have a container, I’d recommend taping the sharp side of the blade with scotch or duct tape, so that nobody can get cut;
+- If you don’t have a container, I’d recommend at least taping the blade with scotch or duct tape;

-- If you carry boots or shoes, you can wrap your knife in socks or underwear and stuff the contents in your boots;
+- If you’ve packed boots or shoes, you can wrap your knife in socks or underwear, and stuff the contents inside the boots;

-- Create a DIY container: Cut out two pieces of cardboard, put your knife between them and tape the two pieces together with scotch.
+- Create a DIY container: Cut out two pieces of cardboard, put your knife between them and tape the two pieces together with some tape.

-It’s well known that there are many corrupted TSA agents who are on the lookout for easy-to-steal items that are highly-priced, like knives or perfumes.
+It’s a well-known fact, that there are many airport employees who are on the lookout for easy-to-steal, highly-priced items, such as knives and perfume.
 Although I’ve never had anything stolen from my bag, most people who travel frequently have.
 And you basically can’t do anything about it, as most commonly, airlines won’t take responsibility.

 So how do you combat the theft of your precious knives?
-First of all, never pack knives that you’re afraid to lose or are irreplaceable, as with anything that you pack in your checked luggage.
-If your knife is valued over a hundred dollars, I’d recommend purchasing separate insurance for the contents of your bag.
+First of all, never pack knives that you’re afraid to lose or are irreplaceable.
+If your knife is valued over a hundred dollars, I’d recommend purchasing separate insurance for the contents of your bag or using FedEx.